Dingir

 The concept of divinity in Sumerian is closely associated with the heavens, as is evident from the fact that the cuneiform sign doubles as the ideogram for 'sky', and that its original shape is the picture of a star.
 The eight-pointed star was a chief symbol for the goddess Inanna.
 The original association of 'divinity' is thus with 'bright' or 'shining' hierophanies in the sky.

 Cuneiform sign

 Sumerian

 The Sumerian sign DIĜIR ⟨𒀭⟩ originated as a star-shaped ideogram indicating a god in general, or the Sumerian god Anu, the supreme father of the gods.
 Dingir also meant 'sky' or 'heaven', in contrast with ki, which meant 'earth'.
-Its emesal pronunciation was dimer.
-(The use of m instead of ĝ /[ŋ]/ was a typical phonological feature in emesal dialect.)
+Its Emesal pronunciation was dimer.
+(The use of m instead of ĝ /[ŋ]/ was a typical phonological feature in the Emesal dialect.)

 The plural of diĝir can be diĝir-diĝir, among others.

 Assyrian

 The Assyrian sign DIĜIR (ASH ⟨𒀸⟩ and MAŠ ⟨𒈦⟩, see could mean: